 Tristel CIO₂ Chemistry

-Chlorine dioxide (ClO2) is a broad-spectrum biocide with proven efficacy against a range of microbial organisms such as bacteria, viruses, protozoa, yeasts, mycobacteria and bacterial spores.
-Originally used in water treatment and food industries, chlorine dioxide has now been adopted as the go-to high-level disinfectant in medical, pharmaceutical, veterinary and laboratory settings.
+Chlorine dioxide (ClO2) is a broad-spectrum biocide with proven efficacy against a range of microbial organisms such as bacteria, viruses, protozoa, yeasts, mycobacteria, and bacterial spores.
+Although commonly used in water treatment and food industries, Tristel is the only company to adopt ClO2 for the high-level disinfection of medical devices in human healthcare.